its-architect/eoshackrating/README.md

-# DAR - Decentralized Automated Rating of IT Sphere
+# DAR - Decentralized Autonomus Rating of IT Sphere
 Rating system on EOS Hackathon

 ## WE HAVE AGREED THAT: